sdnit-se/Prisco/README.md

 ## Overview

 Prisco will intercept devices that is doing ZTP-boot, using DHCP and TFPT to detect and configure "new" devices, devices booting without config.
-Prisco vill present detected devices in a GUI and let you choose a previous backup to configure the device with.
+Devices available for recovery will be present in a GUI which you can select.
+Prisco will use the latest backup to configure the device with.

-Prisco is currently build for Cisco switches but can be extended to support any type of device that does TFTP boot.
+Prisco is currently built for Cisco switches but can be extended to support any type of device that does TFTP boot.

 ### Backup